Marsarah-dev/MarsarahTweaks/MarsarahTweaks/MarsarahTweaks_Readme.txt

 ========================= [Features] ===========================
 ► All configs in this section are synced with server.

+----------------- [Automatic Progression Halt] -----------------

+► Description:
+  Creatures and destroyable objects do not drop any items unless the previous biome boss has been defeated.
+  Pickable items and chests cannot be picked/opened under the same conditions.
+  Resources from each biome are automatically unlocked when the relevant boss is defeated.
+There is no need for CLIENT relogs or SERVER restarts.

+► Mid-Game Toggling:
+  Toggling mid-game requires CLIENT relog or reloading area.
+Reloading area means walking/teleporting away from the current zone and coming back.
+This only applies for destroyable objects like Copper Mines.
+Pickables and chests will be affected immediately.
+Creatures will be affected if they are new.

+► Conflicts:
+  This only applies to vanilla game prefabs.
+Any mod that adds new prefabs (creatures, resources, pickables) will NOT be included in the Progression Halt system.

+► Specific boss halts

+- Eikthyr: Black Forest objects and creatures
+- The Elder: Swamp objects and creatures
+- Bonemass: Mountain and Ocean objects and creatures
+- Moder: Plains objects and creatures
+- Yagluth: Mistlands objects and creatures
+- The Queen: Ashlands objects and creatures

+------------------- [Halt Ocean Behind Elder] ------------------

+► Description:
+  Halts Ocean biome resources (Leviathans and Serpents) behind The Elder instead of Bonemass.
+Requires Automatic Progression Halt to be enabled.
+  NOTE: Ocean biome resources provide Mountain-tier gear and food (so it makes more sense to halt them behind Bonemass), but this option is here if players still want ocean resources earlier.

+► Mid-Game Toggling:
+  Toggling mid-game requires CLIENT relog or reloading area.

+► Conflicts:
+  Same as above.

 --------------------- [Early Linen Cape] -----------------------

 ► Description: